jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 ### [Battery Health](./dashboards/BatteryHealth.json)

-This dashboard is already integrated on the core dashboards of Teslamate and will continue developing directly there with the collaboration of all the enthusiasts in the community.
+This dashboard has been already migrated (given) to the core dashboards of Teslamate and will continue developing directly there with the collaboration of all the enthusiasts in the community.

 ![Battery Health](./screenshots/BatteryHealth.png)